 If you are from an area that drops below 32°F (0°C) during the winter months, this might sound familiar...
 You go to start your car but nothing happens.
 The cold can have a devastating effect on our car batteries, so make sure your car battery is ready by following these car battery winter maintenance tips.

+The cold weather can kill your battery.
 Most vehicles are started by a 12-volt battery that turns the engine.
 While the car is running, the alternator recharges the battery so it can start your car the next time.
 But car batteries lose power when temperatures drop below 32°F (0°C), and some can even lose half their power when the temperature drops below 0°F (-18°C).
-Not to worry—these easy-to-follow diagnostics and maintenance tips can prolong your cold-weather battery life.

-If you are unsure about your car battery's health, or if you want to preform an in-depth maintenance check on your vehicle, you can test your battery to ensure it’s in proper working order.
-Flooded lead-acid batteries, which are the most common batteries used in cars, can be measured accurately for specific gravity and battery voltage with either:
+If you are unsure about your car battery's health, it's important to get a maintenance check on your vehicle, especially before the cold weather comes.
+You can test your car battery to ensure it’s in proper working order at home or in a shop by a professional.
+Flooded lead-acid batteries, which are the most common batteries used in cars, can be measured accurately for specific gravity and battery voltage with these devices: